bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.6.8+20170914  Add Japanese language file
+    3.7.0+20170929  Add class to send emails using curl and multi-curl 3.6.8+20170914  Add Japanese language file
     3.6.7+20170911  Added Context class
     3.6.6+20170906  Allow other plugins to process the deletion of a campaign